al-anatrini/al-anatrini.github.io/_projects/2023-01-09-wunderkammer.md

 The GUI shown in the pictures below has been used to control the presets and thus the values of the synthesis parameters.
 On the left an overview of the system.
-Once the knobs have been tweaked in order to get the desired sound effect, a first preset it is created and it is saved.
-Once the presets are created, a certain amount of information can be extracted from them, such as the euclidean distance, the similarity between the different or the centre of gravity of each preset.
-The corresponding data are formatted and used to populate a dictionary (right image) and are represented as two-dimensional points via multidimensional scaling, so the system is able to calculate interpolation values between any of its points.
+Once the knobs have been tweaked in order to get the desired sound effect, a first preset is created and stored.
+A certain amount of information can be extracted from the presets, such as the euclidean distance, the similarity between different ones or the centre of gravity of each preset.
+These data are used to populate a dictionary (right image) and represented as two-dimensional points via multidimensional scaling.
+As a last step a regression-like operation on the the data held by the points allows the system to smoothly interpolate the synthesis's parameters.

 <div class="gallery" data-columns="2">